satylogin/rss-update/README.md

 ```

 ### Usage
-* To fetch new posts in feed: `cargo run`
+* To fetch new posts in feed: `rss-update`
-* For performing specific subcommand: `cargo run -- subcommand --opts...`
+* For performing specific subcommand: `rss-update subcommand --opts...`

-`cargo run -- help` should return output as shown above. you can get spefic command help by running
+`rss-update --help` should return output as shown above. you can get spefic command help by running
 help on subcommand like

-`cargo run -- add --help`.
+`rss-update add --help`.
 ```bash
 rss-update-add
 Add new feed source to track.